The Public Health AI Handbook

 - Ignoring messy real-world data problems

-- All the answers (I don’t have them)
+- All the answers (no one has them)

 - Overpromising future capabilities